This article is part of a larger series on Retail Management.

 - Is there an extra installation fee?

-- What maintenance and cleaning is required for the sign?
+- What maintenance and cleaning does this material require?

-- Does the company offer maintenance and at what cost?
+- Does the company offer maintenance?
+At what cost?

-- Does the sign company offer a guarantee or a warranty for the life of the sign?
+- Does the company offer insurance or warranties for installation or any mishaps that might happen to the sign?

 - What is the timeline, from the time you select your sign to the time it is installed?

 With your sign ready to go, it’s time to position it outside of your storefront.
 When placing your sign, the biggest thing that you will want to think about is visibility.